 Users of phpBB 3.0, 3.1, 3.2, and 3.3 Beta versions cannot directly update.

 Please note that we don't support the following installation types:

 - Updates from phpBB Beta versions and lower to phpBB Release Candidates and higher

 - Conversions from phpBB 2.0.x to phpBB 3.0 Beta, 3.1 Beta, 3.2 Beta, and 3.3 Beta versions

 - phpBB 3.0 Beta, 3.1 Beta, 3.2 beta, or 3.3 beta installations

 We give support for the following installation types:

 - Updates from phpBB 3.0 RC1, 3.1 RC1 and 3.2 RC1 to the latest version

-- Note: if using the Automatic Update Package, updates are supported from phpBB 3.0.2 onward.
+- Note: if using the Advanced Update Package, updates are supported from phpBB 3.0.2 onward.
 To update a pre-3.0.2 installation, first update to 3.0.2 and then update to the current version.